Relational Long Short-Term Memory for Video Action Recognition: Introduction

 \section{Introduction}

-Action recognition (or video classification) is the task of assigning one of many class labels to a short video clip containing an action.
-Action recognition in videos plays a crucial role in many applications, e.g. visual surveillance~\cite{lin2008human}, sport video analysis~\cite{soomro2014action}, human-machine interaction~\cite{vantigodi2013real}, etc. It has piqued the interest of the computer vision and deep learning communities, owing to the fact that the performances of state-of-the-art approaches are still well below human-level performance.
+Action recognition (or video classification) as we use it is the task of assigning one of many class labels to a short video clip containing an action.
+Long untrimmed videos further carry a burden of multi-label assignment.
+Action recognition in videos plays a crucial role in many applications, e.g. visual surveillance~\cite{lin2008human}, sport video analysis~\cite{soomro2014action}, human-machine interaction~\cite{vantigodi2013real}, video object tracking~\cite{wang2016temporal}, etc. It has piqued the interest of the computer vision and deep learning communities, owing to the fact that the performances of state-of-the-art approaches are still well below human-level performance.
 Action recognition is a more complicated task when compared to still image classification because the temporal domain introduces variations in motion and viewpoints which have to be accounted for.
 Additionally, the use of a moving camera rather than a static camera introduces variations that could make optical flow based features less reliable.
 Besides, the interactions of multiple objects in actions make the classification task even more challenging.

 Intuitively, action recognition requires models capable of learning key features such as: